About Me

 I’m a Chinese artist born in Hong Kong.
 After many years in the Netherlands, the UK, and France, I now live in Spain with my husband, our twins, and a rescue lurcher who thinks he’s human.

-My journey has been shaped by the early loss of both my fathers to cancer, and later my mother.
-Their absence, and the complexity of family ties, left a deep mark on me — but they don’t define who I am.
-What defines me is how I choose to look at life: not through endless sorrow, but through the strange, fleeting details that make it bearable — sometimes even joyful.
+What matters is how I look at life: not through endless sorrow, but through the odd, fleeting details that make it bearable — sometimes even joyful.

 I studied painting at art college and I’ve painted ever since.
 I’ve waitressed, pulled pints, done what I had to do — but painting has always been the constant.
 It’s never been a hobby, never something I could put down.